Mediaset says Vivendi comments on pay-TV deal devoid of legal, commercial basis

+Jan 31 The following are the top stories in the Financial Times.
+Reuters has not verified these stories and does not vouch for their accuracy.

-MILAN Italian broadcaster Mediaset (MS.MI) said that statements released by Vivendi (VIV.PA) on Thursday regarding a disputed pay-TV deal were devoid of any legal or commercial basis.
+MILAN Aug 25 Italian broadcaster Mediaset said that statements released by Vivendi on Thursday regarding a disputed pay-TV deal were devoid of any legal or commercial basis.

 Vivendi last month rejected the terms for its purchase of Mediaset's pay-TV unit Premium, saying its analysis of Premium's financial forecasts differed from those provided by Mediaset.